 The Major Field Advisors for each research area are listed here.

-The following affiliated faculty also conduct research in manufacturing or work that impacts manufacturing: David M. Auslander, Homayoon Kazerooni, Kyriakos Komvopoulos, Liwei Lin, and Xiang Zhang.
+The following affiliated faculty also conduct research in manufacturing or work that impacts manufacturing: David M. Auslander, Homayoon Kazerooni, Kyriakos Komvopoulos, and Liwei Lin.

 Berkeley Manufacturing Research in the News: